 Under SEPP 44, there is provision for preparation of plans of management which aim to protect areas of koala habitat and mitigate negative effects of a proposed development on resident koalas and their habitat.
-A Comprehensive Koala Plan of Management, such as this Plan, can be prepared for part of or the whole of a local government area.
+These are known as Individual (IKPoM) or Comprehensive Koala Plans of Management (CKPoM).
+A CKPoM can be prepared for part of or the whole of a local government area.
 Individual Koala Plans of Management are prepared for specific land and developments.
 A DA on land that supports core or potential koala habitat cannot be approved by Council unless an approved Comprehensive or Individual Plan of Management is in place.

-A Comprehensive Koala Plan of Management offers a number of significant advantages to both Council and applicants.
-For Council, a Comprehensive Plan:
+A CKPoM offers a number of significant advantages to both Council and the proponents of development activities.
+For Council, the CKPoM:

-- facilitates a strategic and coordinated approach to management of koalas and their habitat. - reduces the resources required to process individual DAs. - facilitates further government, non-government and community involvement in koala conservation in the Ballina LGA. - Identifies the philosophy and management approach taken by Council with respect to koalas. - Identifies priorities for the application of resources and associated rationale.
+- facilitates a strategic and coordinated approach to management of koalas and their habitat. - utilises a scientific basis to consider long term koala management and associated planning outcomes in the shire. - reduces the resources required to process individual DAs. - facilitates further government, non-government and community involvement in koala conservation in the Ballina LGA.

+- identifies the philosophy and management approach taken by Council with respect to koalas. - identifies priorities for the application of resources and associated rationale.

-For development proponents, a Comprehensive Plan:
+For development proponents, the CKPoM:

-- removes the need to prepare an Individual Koala Plan of Management (where one would have been required). - can reduce the time taken to process a DA. - provides transparent procedures and guidelines for assessing a DA.
+- removes the need to prepare an Individual Koala Plan of Management (in areas where the CKPoM applies). - supports the DA assessment process and provides overarching direction in relation to the consideration of koalas.